Ab initio uncertainty quantification in scattering analysis of microscopy: Latent factor processes of video microscopy

 which is the mean of the image structure function in Eq. (\ref{equ:image_SF}), the statistics used for estimating parameters in DDM.
-Eq. (\ref{equ:connection}) means that if we assume the generative model in Eq. (\ref{equ:SAM}), the expected value of the image structure function in Eq. (\ref{equ:image_SF}) is the expected value of ${({\hat y}_{\mathbf q}(t+\Delta t)-{\hat y}_{\mathbf q}(t))({\hat y}^{*}_{\mathbf q}(t+\Delta t)-{\hat y}^{*}_{\mathbf q}(t)) }$, equivalent to a temporal variagram in the reciprocal space.
-Fitting spatial variogram in real space was extensively studied in the statistics community \cite{cressie1980robust,cressie1985fitting,cressie1993statistics}.
-However, it is notoriously hard to fit temporal variogram at each wavevector $\mathbf q$ in the reciprocal space and aggregate the estimators in an optimal way, since the variogram is correlated at each lag time and the amplitude parameter is drastically different at distinct $\mathbf q$.
+Eq. (\ref{equ:connection}) means that if we assume the probabilistic model in Eq. (\ref{equ:SAM}), the expected value of the image structure function in Eq. (\ref{equ:image_SF}) is the expected value of ${({\hat y}_{\mathbf q}(t+\Delta t)-{\hat y}_{\mathbf q}(t))({\hat y}^{*}_{\mathbf q}(t+\Delta t)-{\hat y}^{*}_{\mathbf q}(t)) }$, equivalent to a temporal variagram in the reciprocal space.
+Fitting a spatial variogram in the real space was extensively studied by the statistics community \cite{cressie1980robust,cressie1985fitting,cressie1993statistics}.
+However, it can be strenuous to fit the temporal variogram at each wave vector $\mathbf q$ in the reciprocal space and optimally aggregate the estimators, since the variogram is correlated at each lag time and the amplitude parameter can be drastically different at distinct $\mathbf q$.
 Thus, directly fitting the temporal variogram in the reciprocal space and aggregating the estimators could lead to unstable estimation.
-Next, we will introduce the maximum marginal likelihood estimator of the parameters, which provides a natural and optimal way to aggregate the information on each wavevector.
+Next, we will introduce the maximum marginal likelihood estimator of the parameters, which provides a natural and optimal way to aggregate information on each wave vector.